 User centred design can be a useful and speedy way of increasing efficiency and hence reducing costs.
 More often that not, design is seen as a way of increasing sales, attracting eyeballs, or retaining customers.
 However at Frontend.com we have noticed that some of our most successful projects concentrate on cost-reduction and business efficiency.
 Here are five ways that we have applied user centred design to help our clients save money.

 We all know that the cheapest to facilitate applications to a service is online, but that takes time to implement and often requires a good deal of organisational change.
 In addition some types of application must be on paper for legal reasons.
 Recently we worked with AIB Bank to redesign some of their important paper forms.
-We applied a user centered design approach that included detailed user research, iterative design phases and user testing on the redesigned forms.
-The first reliable results back from the bank are that this simple and cost effective exercise has improved the performance by 67%, reducing call-centre support costs and back office workload.
-This represents a phenomenal return on investment (ROI) in a very short time, the project was turned around in about six weeks.
+We applied a user-centered design approach that included detailed user research, iterative design phases and user testing on the redesigned forms.
+The first reliable results back from the bank are that this simple and cost-effective exercise has improved the performance by 67%, reducing call-centre support costs and back office workload.
+This represents a phenomenal return on investment in a very short time, as the project was turned around in about six weeks.

-Many organisations have developed low-cost self-service channels, mostly using IVR and the web, however uptake is mixed.
+Many organisations have developed low-cost self-service channels, mostly using Interactive Voice Response and the web.
+However, uptake is mixed.
 Many customers, particularly those who are less comfortable with technology, are reluctant to entrust important transactions to an automatic system.
 It is these customers that organisations must focus on if they are to increase the proportion of self-service customers, and hence reduce the cost delivery.
-Including the more challenging user groups in a user centred design process will ensure a design that widens the potential user base of the service.
+Including the more challenging user groups in a user-centred design process will ensure a design that widens the potential user base of the service.
 And the good news is that this more inclusive approach to design rarely risks alienating the technophiles and early adopters.
 Making things easier is an almost universally popular move.

 04 – Review Working Practices